JCStancil/JCStancil.github.io/README.md

 # JCStancil.github.io

-Jason Stancil
+## Jason Stancil
-Brief description of your Github account
+This is my Github account I will be using for CTI110

-Brief description of repository
+This repository is for the lesson 6 lab in CTI110

-Brief description of steps
+First you click add a new repository, then add the name.
+After that click Add README then create a repository.

-Modified some stuff to show the changes
+I modified some stuff to show the changes
 ```python
 print("hello, World!")
 ```